Rose Bay to Watsons Bay

 After wondering around the reserve take the stairs back up as though returning to the bridge then turn inland to the path leading up to The Crescent.
 Not far now.

 Follow The Crescent around to Hopetoun Avenue.
-From here, descend via Marine Parade to Gibson’s Beach and continue along the foreshore to Robertson Park, where the walk opens out into Watsons Bay.
+From here, descend via Marine Parade to Gibson’s Beach and continue along the foreshore to Robertson Park, where the path opens out into Watsons Bay.

 Watsons Bay is a lively and fitting end point.
 There are beaches, parks and plenty of places to eat — from fish and chips on the wharf to lively pubs and waterfront restaurants.
 From here, you can easily catch a ferry back to the city, or, if you still have energy, continue on towards The Gap, Camp Cove or South Head.